smeetvikani/smeetvikani.github.io/_posts/2018-4-19-Subway-Traffic-Analysis.md

 #### Location Recommendation

-1. Recommended loations in green.
+1. Recommended locations in green.

-2. Traffic recieved at each station is proportional to the circle around the point.
+2. Traffic received at each station is proportional to the circle around the point.

 ![Map](http://downloadforpc.net/Metis/graphs/Map_folium.png)